 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester: Professor Frank.
-Spring semester: Visiting Writer Chee.2016-17: Offered in Fall 2016
+Spring semester: Visiting Writer Chee.2017-18: Offered in Fall 2017 and Spring 2018

 A second, advanced workshop for practicing poets.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: English 21 or the equivalent.
 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester.
-Writer-in-Residence Hall.2016-17: Not offered
+Writer-in-Residence Hall.2017-18: Not offered

 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: Completion of a previous course in creative writing.
 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester.
-Visiting Writer Chee.2016-17: Not offered
+Visiting Writer Chee.2017-18: Offered in Spring 2018

 A poetry writing course, but with a strong emphasis on reading.
 Students will closely examine the work of various poets and periods, then attempt to write plausible imitations of their own, all by way of learning about poetry from the inside, as it were.

 Spring semester.
 Writer-in-Residence Hall.2017-18: Offered in Fall 2017